kiwnix/persisting-theory/README.rst

 Persisting-theory is a small python utility designed to automate data discovering and access inside a list of packages.
 Use case: you are building an application that will have pluggable components.
 You want to allow these components to register data so it can be accessed by any other component of your app.

+If you ever used Django framework, you may remember this:

+    from django.contrib import admin
+    admin.autodiscover()

+Basically, persisting-theory will do the same, except that it let you declare what you want to autodiscover.

-Okay, I'm bad at explaining things, and english is not my mother.
+Okay, I'm bad at explaining things, and english is not my mother tongue.
 Let's build a simple example.

 Quickstart
 ==========